TrellixVulnTeam/chromium-infra_OF7I/appengine/monorail/README.md

     1. Optional: You may need to install `pip`.
 You can verify whether you have it installed with `which pip`.
         1. `curl -O https://bootstrap.pypa.io/2.7/get-pip.py`
         1. `sudo python get-pip.py`
-    1. Optional: Use `virtualenv` to keep from modifying system dependencies.
+    1. Use `virtualenv` to keep from modifying system dependencies.
         1. `sudo pip install virtualenv`
         1. `virtualenv venv` to set up virtualenv within your monorail directory.
         1. `source venv/bin/activate` to activate it, needed in each terminal instance of the directory.